NES

 Capris - Generally no issues for normal days exploring

-Sleeveless shirts are okay as well as Shorts down to the knee are okay as well while in larger towns or in tourist zones, but keep in mind if we visit churches or monasteries, and shoulders must be covered and shorts are frowned upon
+Shorts down to the knee are okay as well while in larger towns or in tourist zones, but keep in mind if we visit churches or monasteries, and shoulders must be covered and shorts are frowned upon

 Ruin sites – Hiking shoes, longer pants or a longer skirt are best, suggested that you wear lightweight black, gray, or navy are good color choices because you can wear them with anything, and are forgiving with the dust from archaeological sites.